sobiyaOfficial/online-learning-portal/README.md

-# Online Learning Portal:👨‍💻👨🏻‍💻
+# 🔗Online Learning Portal:👨‍💻👨🏻‍💻😃
 Welcome to the Online Learning Portal project!
 This README file will guide you through the objectives, features, setup instructions, and contributions for this web application.📝

-# Project Overview:✍
+# 🔗Project Overview:✍
 The Online Learning Portal is a web application designed to provide users with a seamless and interactive learning experience.
-It enables users to browse, enroll, and engage in various courses on different subjects, with features tailored to enhance accessibility and usability for both instructors and learners.
+It enables users to browse, enroll, and engage in various courses on different subjects, with features tailored to enhance accessibility and usability for both instructors and learners.🌐

-# Features:
+# 🔗Features:
-🔗‍💥## 1.User Authentication:
+## 1.User Authentication:📚🍂
       -Sign-up and log-in functionality for students and instructors.
       -Password recovery and secure session management
 ## 2.Course Management:🙋🏻‍♂️
       -Instructors can create, edit, and delete courses.
       -Upload course materials, videos, and assignments
-## 3.Interactive Learning:
+## 3.Interactive Learning:☕︎
       -Discussion forums for each course.
       -Quizzes and assignments with automated grading.
-## 4.Course Rating:
+## 4.Course Rating:📖
       -Users can rate courses using a tooltip feature for detailed feedback.
-## 5.Responsive Design:
+## 5.Responsive Design:💫📝
       -Fully optimized for mobile, tablet, and desktop views.
-## 6.Admin Panel:
+## 6.Admin Panel:✴
       -Manage users, courses, and website analytics.

-# Technologies Used:
+# 🔗Technologies Used:
 1.Frontend: HTML5, CSS3, JavaScript.
 2.Backend: python / Django(or your choice of backend framework)
 3.Database: MySQL Workbench